koji-kojiro/funcall/README.md

 # x = sum(range(5))

 y = x + 5
-# x is a ChainableObjec, but behaves as int.
+# x is a ChainableObject, but behaves as int.
 ```
 ## Installation
 `funcall` has no dipendencies.